Find your way with our blog

 Step 1: Get to know your income and expenses

-A lot of us tend to avoid looking at our real numbers when it comes to personal finance.
-This is because if we haven't been doing so regularly, it can be scary to admit you've spent $200 in one month on takeout coffee or tacos alone.
-Sure, we're supporting the local economy – but remember to take care of your own financial future, too.
+A lot of us avoid looking at our real numbers when it comes to personal finance.
+This is because if we haven’t been doing so regularly, it can be scary to admit you’ve spent $200 in one month on takeout coffee or tacos alone.
+Sure, we’re supporting the local economy – but remember to take care of your own financial future, too.

 Step 2: Set realistic goals